Host plants:

 Remarks:

-The subtropical species occurs in Europe especially on the coasts from Portugal through Spain and Southern France (primarily in the western parts, on the Cote d'Azur now extinct) to Italy.
-In Sardinia it is locally common.
-Further east (Croatia) it is extremely local and seems to miss completely in Greece.
+The subtropical species occurs in Europe especially on the coasts from Portugal through Spain and southern France to Italy and Greece (Peloponnese).
+In Sardinia it is locally still common.